-Is the current inventory situation at Stanley Black & Decker (NYS: SWK) out of line?
+Is the current inventory situation at Movado Group (NYS: MOV) out of line?
 To figure that out, start by comparing the company's figures to those from peers and competitors:

-How is Stanley Black & Decker doing by this quick checkup?
-At first glance, OK, it seems.
-Trailing-12-month revenue increased 76.9%, and inventory increased 11.8%.
+How is Movado Group doing by this quick checkup?
+At first glance, pretty well.
+Trailing-12-month revenue increased 17.4%, and inventory decreased 3.9%.
 Over the sequential quarterly period, the trend looks healthy.
-Revenue grew 10.2%, and inventory grew 2.5%.
+Revenue grew 26%, and inventory grew 5.8%.

 A company ramping up for increased demand may increase raw materials and work-in-progress inventory at a faster rate when it expects robust future growth.
 As such, we might consider oversized growth in those categories to offer a clue to a brighter future, and a clue that most other investors will miss.
 We call it "positive inventory divergence."

 On the other hand, if we see a big increase in finished goods, that often means product isn't moving as well as expected, and it's time to hunker down with the filings and conference calls to find out why.

 What's going on with the inventory at Movado Group?
 I chart the details below for both quarterly and 12-month periods.

 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FY = fiscal year.
 TTM = trailing 12 months.

 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.